Getting StartedCore Concepts

 }

-Models run in Web Workers to avoid blocking the main thread:
+Device providers use Web Workers to avoid blocking the main thread:

 // Main thread continues running while model generates